kapsy/hamon/README.md

 There are two modes of play with **ha-mon**.
 The first mode, *auto mode*, is set upon startup, and is where note events are automatically triggered at random intervals.
 The second, interactive mode, is set as soon as the player touches the play space.
 If all note events are exhausted, *auto mode* automatically starts after a short while.

 In either mode, all note events are recorded and looped back over a short period.
 Once the currently recording loop is finished, all events from that point are recorded on the next available loop.
-There are slight time differences in the loop lengths, meaning that the set of note events from any loop never quite play in sync with the others.
+There are slight time differences in the loop lengths, meaning that the set of note events from any loop never quite play in sync with each other.
 This subtlty creates complex, never-repeating, ever evolving musical patterns.

 All recorded note events also have a limited life span to make way for new ones, meaning the musical pallette is constantly renewing itself - a total contrast to linear, recorded music.